 Teaching a Freeskool Class

 Sharing your knowledge, talents, skills, and interests with the community via the Ithaca Freeskool is easy.
-Meet new people and make Ithaca more knowledgable about things that you find fun and/or important.
+Meet new people and make Ithaca more knowledgeable about things that you find fun or important.
 Got an already existing free event?
 Put it on the Freeskool calendar and bask in the free advertising!